Powerlearnproject/se-day1-assignment-KolaBoz/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems.
+It involves a systematic approach to software development, ensuring that software is reliable, efficient, scalable, and meets user requirements.

+Importance in Technology Industry

+Software engineering plays a vital role in:

+1. Driving technological innovation
+2. Improving business productivity
+3. Enhancing user experience
+4. Supporting economic growth

 Identify and describe at least three key milestones in the evolution of software engineering.

+1. 1968: NATO Software Engineering Conference: Recognized software engineering as a distinct discipline.
+2. 1970s: Structured Programming: Introduced modular programming and top-down design.
+3. 1980s: Object-Oriented Programming (OOP): Revolutionized software design with encapsulation, inheritance, and polymorphism.

 List and briefly explain the phases of the Software Development Life Cycle.